 Shop with your usage, compare pricing for your home, and checkout with the right plan in as little as five minutes.

 We’ll show you all-inclusive pricing, so you know exactly what your bills will look like.

-Shop with your usage to find plans that match your needs and avoid all the gimmicks that providers throw at you.
+Find plans that match your needs and avoid all the gimmicks that providers throw at you.

 Will my power go out?

 There is no interruption of power during a POLR transition.
-If you are in good standing, which means you’ve paid your electricity bills on time, then your utility company will continue to deliver power to your home.
+If you are in good standing, which means you’ve paid your electricity bills on time, your utility company will continue to deliver power to your home.

 When do you get POLR electric service?

 Retail energy is a high-risk commodity business, and REPs must purchase electricity ahead of time to support electricity demand.

 If a REP has not purchased enough electricity to serve their customers, they are forced to purchase real-time electricity to meet their customer’s needs.

 And if the Electricity Reliability Council of Texas (ERCOT) views the upcoming market prices as risky, they may demand more collateral from your REP to cover the costs.